Part 3 - Publishing an Application on Google Play

 In the Google Play API Account dialog, you must provide the Client ID and Client Secret that provides API access to your Google Play Developer account:

 First, login into your Google Play Developer account.
-If you do not already have a Google Play Developer account, see Getting Started with Publishing.
-Also, Google Play Developer API explains how to use the Google Play Developer API.
+If you do not already have a Google Play Developer account, see Get Started with Publishing.
+Also, the Google Play Developer API Getting Started explains how to use the Google Play Developer API.
 Log into the API Access page on the Google Play Developer Console, accept the Terms of Service, then click Create new project:

 The new API project is automatically generated and linked to your Google Play Developer Console.
 Next, click Create OAuth Client to associate an OAuth client with your app:

 When a user requests access to their private data using your app, your OAuth Client ID is used to authenticate your app, at which time your branding information is presented to the user.
 The following example illustrates the kind of branding information that is required – fill in this form with information about you and your company: